opencsd/KETI-Validator/README.md

 # KETI SIMULATOR
 # Emulate CSD on Raspberry Pi 3b using QEMU in 64 bit
-In this tutorial we will see how we can emulate Raspberry Pi 3 b using QEMU in linux environment.
-I have tried to piece together information from different repositories and assemble them together so it works right out of the box.
-Hope it helps.

 ## Install QEMU 6.2 from source:
 1. Make sure you do not have QEMU preinstalled.
 Remove the existing installation if needed by executing the following -